cs4372/ios-study-guide/interview-prep/interview-questions.md

 - When a cell goes off-screen, it is saved in a reuse pool and can be reused for new rows with the same identifier, therefore reducing memory usage and enhancing the performance of table views.
 - `Downside` is that Reusing cells can result in incorrect content display, performance overhead (if cells are highly customized / reuse pool becomes excessively large)

+## Design patterns

+#### What is delegation?
+- Design pattern that hands off / delegates some of its responsibilities to an instance of another class to perform some tasks, while the first class retains control over the process
+- Define a protocol that will encapsulate the responsibilities that we're handing off
+- The first classs needs to adopt the delegate protocol and conform to it by implementing all the methods in the protocol
+- E.g. UITableViewDataSource and UITableViewDelegate are protocols used in conjunction with `UITableView`

+## Data

+#### How is a dictionary different from an array?
+Array -> Ordered collection of elements that can be accessed using the index of each element
+      - Insertion and deletion is slower O(N) than dictionary O(1) Dictionary -> key-value pairs.
+Values can be accessed based on their unique keys

 ## Performance
 - Questions about improving your apps to be faster, more efficient, less crashy, and similar.

+#### How would you identify and resolve a retain cycle?
+- Discuss what retain cycles and memory leaks are
+- Memory leak in iOS is when an amount of allocated space in memory cannot be deallocated due to retain cycles.
+- Swift uses Automatic Reference Counting(ARC), a retain cycle occurs when 2 or more objects hold strong references to each other.
+Therefore, these objects retain each other in memory because their retain count would never decrement to 0, which would prevent memory frmo being freed
+-  Discuss effects of memory leaks.
+OOM (out of memory) crash, lead to unpredicable crashes/behavior

+Identify:
+2 main ways to detect memory leaks:
+1. Using the Xcode Memory Graph tool.
+Take a snapshot of the current state of the app.
+Visualize object references and check if any retain cycles exist.
+2. Use Instruments, like the "Leaks" instruments, to profile your app's memory usage and find memory leaks.
+Look for objects that are not getting deallocated when they should.

+Resolve:
+1. Use weak or unowned references to break the retain cycle.
+A weak reference allows the referenced object to be deallocated, and the reference becomes nil if the object is deallocated.

+#### What is an efficient way to cache data in memory?
+- Caching data in memory improves the performance and responsiveness of an iOS app by reducing the need to fetch data from remote resources repeatedly.
+  1. NSCache
+   - Built-in class in iOS that provides an efficent way to cache data in memory.
+   - Automatically manages memory by purging least-recently-used items when memory is low
+  2. NSUserDefaults.
+   - Cache small amounts of data, such as user preferences, settings.
+   - **Avoid using it for large or frequently updated data as it's not designed for high-performance caching.
+  3. Dictionaries/Arrays
+  4. Third-party Libraries (HanekeSwift, AlamofireImage)

+#### What steps do you take to identify and resolve battery life issues?
+1. Minimize unnecessary network requests and background activity when user isn't interacting with the app
+2. Optimize image and asset sizes to reduce memory usage.
+3. Optimize networking techniques, such as HTTP caching and compression.
+4. Avoid memory leaks and excessive memory usage through proper memory management.
+5. Use Xcode's Instruments tool to profile the app's power consumption and identify areas of excessive battery usage.